jgleeson/PublicHouse/Analysis.md

 countries have generally seen bigger increases over time, while Anglophone countries haven’t seen much increase at all since 2000.

 Next is the trend over time for cities.
-There are two things to note: first, that the level of dwellings per person is generally higher in cities than for countries, even though dwellings and households are typically smaller in urban areas.
-The second is that the slope of the lines for cities are more often horizontal or downwards, reflecting the resurgence in population growth in many cities and the failure to increase urban housing stocks fast enough.
+The slope of the lines for cities are more often horizontal or downwards, reflecting the resurgence in population growth in many cities and the failure to increase urban housing stocks fast enough.

 ``` r
 d %>%